What do I need to know about traveling with connecting trains?

 In the case that your first train is delayed and causes you to miss your connection, ask the conductor to endorse the ticket to say there has been a delay.
 This is usually sufficient proof for the train staff at the onward station to allow a free transfer to the next available train.

 If you missed the connecting train because you decided to wander off track to visit a landmark on your way to the station, or you spent a little bit too much time at the station bar – then it’s a different story.
 You may have to purchase a new train ticket.
 If you’re traveling with an open ticket or a rail pass, you’re fine.
 You can simply hop on the next train that accepts open tickets or rail passes.
 If you have a ticket with a reservation, look at the exchange terms and conditions of your ticket.
-Fully flexible tickets sometimes allow exchanges at the station, even after the train has departed.
+Flexible tickets sometimes allow exchanges at the station, even after the train has departed.

 It’s always good to do research on your train trip and be prepared, but don’t stress.
 Millions of travelers have successfully taken connecting trains to reach their destinations.